Yeh Dil Mera

 Yeh Dil Mera (یہ دل میرا) is a 2019 Pakistani romantic thriller television series that premiered on Hum TV on 30 October 2019.
-It is produced by Momina Duraid under her banner MD Productions.
-The serial stars Sajal Aly and Ahad Raza Mir, and Adnan Siddiqui.
+It is directed by Aehsun Talish, written by Farhat Ishtiaq and produced by Momina Duraid under their banner MD Productions.
+The serial stars Ahad Raza Mir, Sajal Ali and Adnan Siddiqui in lead roles.

-The drama serial was quite popular for its thrilling and interesting storyline.
+The series highlights mental health issues in both the lead characters of Noor ul Ain and Amaan Ullah respectively, Sajal Ali and Ahad.

+The series received mostly positive reviews, with critics praising its plot, acting performances, and chemistry of the lead couple, but was critical of the pacing issues and poor direction.